Nanoscale defects as probes of time reversal symmetry breaking: Quantum Hall and Hall viscosity measurements

 where $i,j \in \{x,y\}$, $v_{kl} = \frac{1}{2} \left( \partial_k v_l + \partial_l v_k \right)$ is the symmetrized gradient of the velocity field $\vs{v}$ and $P_{ij}$ is the associated stress.
 In homogeneous systems, with time-reversal invariance, two scalar coefficients (sheer $\eta$ and bulk $\xi$ viscosities) completely define the viscosity tensor.
 However, for a two-dimensional system, TRSB allows for the existence of a third non-dissipative component known as Hall viscosity, denoted as $\eta_H$.
 In $d = 2$, the full viscosity tensor is given by

+where $\delta_{jk}$ is the Kronecker delta tensor and $\epsilon_{jk}$ is the Levi-Civita tensor in two dimensions.
 The Hall viscosity term produces a force density $\vs{f} = \eta_H \nabla^2 \vs{v} \times \hat{z}$---it is relevant near the local maxima and minima of the velocity field in the fluid and produces a force perpendicular to the field.
-In particular, $\eta_{H} = \eta_{xx, xy}$, and its real part can be evaluated by computing a typical linear response coefficient~\cite{bradlyn2012kubo}
+In particular, $\eta_{H} = \eta_{xx, xy}$, and its real part can be evaluated by computing the linear response coefficient~\cite{bradlyn2012kubo}

-\be \eta_H = \lim_{\omega \rightarrow 0} \frac{\text{Im} \chi_{P_{xx} , P_{xy}}}{\omega} \ee
+\be \eta_H = \lim_{\omega \rightarrow 0} \frac{\text{Im} \chi_{P_{xx} , P_{xy}}}{\omega}. \ee

-The application of strain can be viewed as equivalent to deformations of the metric.
+[$\chi_{P_{xx},P_{xy}}$ represents the Kubo response function defined analogously to Eq.~(\ref{eq:chi})] The application of strain can be viewed as equivalent to deformations of the metric.
 The deformation of wave-functions under such a change can be associated with a Berry curvature whose integral is quantized~\cite{avron1995viscosity}.
-The Hall viscosity defined in this sense is therefore a useful quantity to study; it has been shown to distinguish various candidate gapped quantum Hall states such as the Pfaffian and Anti-Pfaffian~\cite{PhysRevB.84.085316}, is proportional to the pairing angular momentum ($l = \pm 1$) in chiral p-wave superfluids~\cite{bradlyn2012kubo}, and also can be related to the global curvature when studying quantum Hall systems on curved manifolds (the Wen-Zee shift).
+The Hall viscosity defined in this sense is therefore a useful quantity to study; it has been shown to distinguish various candidate gapped quantum Hall states such as the Pfaffian and Anti-Pfaffian~\cite{PhysRevB.84.085316}, is proportional to the pairing angular momentum ($l = \pm 1$) in chiral p-wave superfluids~\cite{bradlyn2012kubo}, and also can be related to the global curvature when studying quantum Hall systems on curved manifolds (the Wen-Zee shift~\cite{wenzee}).
 Due to this, it has garnered significant recent theoretical attention, but experimentally it remains a challenge to measure.

 Hoyos and Son~\cite{HoyosSon} showed for Galilean-invariant systems that the Hall viscosity in fact appears in the wavevector ($q$-) dependent Hall conductivity $\text{Re}\left[\sigma_{H}\right]$ at order $\mathcal{O} \left( (q \ell)^2 \right)$.
 Here $\ell = \sqrt{\hbar c/eB}$ is the magnetic length.
 In general, since a time-dependent strain is associated with spatially varying velocity fields, one may imagine that a spatially-varying electric field may produce some response proportional to this viscous effect.
 Indeed, Hoyos and Son find